 When you come to a place where you need to turn a corner or zig-zag into another aisle, there will be an employee stationed there to tell you where to turn and when—to avoid traffic jams and confusion between line-standers and active shoppers.

 You’ll know you’re getting close to the cashiers when someone tells you to go to the yellow cheese, the red pepper or the green grapes.
-At the point, the line will split into three sections.
+At this point, the line will split into three sections.
 Dividing these three sections will be buckets of things you don’t need but probably want, like chocolate-covered crystallized ginger or tiny soaps.
 There will also be things people have discarded in last-minute moment of panic, after agonizing in line for thirty minutes about whether or not they actually want that gluten-free trail mix.
 The line can make people crazy.
 But never fear!
 At the end of these three parallel lines, there will be a man standing on a box!
 His elevated platform does the double job of making his Hawaiian shirt look more formal, and giving him the vantage point of being able to see every check-out person and their tiny checkout platform (no conveyor belts here!) to see when they are available.
 When a cashier becomes available, they will wave a large red flag with a number on it, and the podium man (or woman) will point at you and say “Three!” or “Twenty!”

 Be prepared to make small talk while your groceries are bagged.
 I have talked to my cashier about my jewelry, profession, and “what I am going to do with the rest of this beautiful day.”
 While this may seem overly-friendly to the typical New Yorker, I recommend that you get over yourself and just enjoy it.
-Also, prepare to complimented on your choices of food.
+Also, prepare to be complimented on your choices of food.
 For example: “Oh man this truffle cheddar is so good!”
 This is because the employees there (affectionately called “crew members”) get to sample all the new products.
 Prepare to be surprised at how low your total is.
 (Note: Maybe only true for people in NYC.
 My sister who lives in Michigan said Trader Joe’s is actually more expensive than your average Dutch-named superstore.
 This is just unfortunate.)
 Don’t say you want their iconic paper bags if it’s raining outside.
 It’ll make you look less cool, but go for plastic if there’s even a hint of rain.
 Trust me, I know from a traumatic experience I don’t want to talk about.

 Oh yeah, and you can also get a decent three-dollar bottle of wine (or a twelve-dollar box), but you have to go all the way to Manhattan for the TJ’s Wine Store.
 For me, that’s a thirty minute subway wine.
 But wine does go damn well with truffle cheddar.